 Another important factor to consider is what other organizations in your industry are doing for health benefits.
 Because many small employers are faced with the same budget constraints, comparing benefits budgets by organization size is a good guideline.

-Hiring and keeping employees is especially crucial for small employers—that’s why they must place a greater emphasis on leveraging health benefits to recruit and retain employees than their larger counterparts.
+Hiring and keeping employees is especially crucial for small employers—that’s why they must place a greater emphasis on leveraging health insurance in their benefits package to recruit and retain employees than their larger counterparts.

 For the QSEHRA, our customer data consistently shows that the smaller the employer, the higher the allowance amount offered to employees.
-For example, in 2020, employers with 1–4 employees offered 33% more in allowances than those with 20–49 employees.
+For example, in 2021, business employers with 1–4 employees offered 13% more in allowances than larger employers with 20–49 employees.

 4. Maximize for local competitiveness